 “Maybe I’ll give it a go, sounds like fun.”

 Natalie, “I need lunch soon.”

 “Lighter, did I see you layering lasagna for dinner earlier?”

 “You did, Mac’s idea, veal and vegetables.
-I have deli chicken and roast beef, how about finger sandwiches and chips?”
+I have deli chicken and roast beef, how about our default lunch, finger sandwiches and chips?”